 Instructions

-- Remove from oven.
-Sprinkle more salt overtop just before serving.
+- Serve.
+Remove from oven and sprinkle more salt overtop just before serving.
 Enjoy while warm or at room temperature.
 Store leftovers in an airtight container at room temperature for up to one week.

 - Prep Time: 10